semantic-flow/sflo/documentation/mesh-resource.node-component.md

 Components work in conjunction with mesh nodes to create the complete mesh structure:
 - Every mesh node contains at least two components: metadataset flows and node handles
-- dataset nodes contain a single [[mesh-resource.node-component.flow.dataset]]
+- dataset nodes contain a single [[mesh-resource.node-component.flow.payload]]
 - Any node may contain asset trees (user components) for file attachments